It Takes a Village: Coming Together for National Child Abuse Prevention Month

 Family Resource Center

-Designed to help families become stronger and more successful, the El Paso Center for CHildren’s Family Resource Center is a place of support offering services and activities designed to educate and develop skills.
+Designed to help families become stronger and more successful, the El Paso Center for Children’s Family Resource Center is a place of support offering services and activities designed to educate and develop skills.
 These services are available to El Paso County residents with children from birth through 17 years old.

 Additional Reading & Resources